Patty Brennan: Career

-From 2005 to 2008, Brennan held a joint postdoctoral appointment at the University of Sheffield and Yale University, where she continued her research on the great tinamou and begin studying duck genitalia with Richard Prum and Tim Birkhead.
+began campaigning to support other scientists who dealt with similar attacks.
 She worked at Yale until 2009, after which she joined the University of Massachusetts Amherst as a research professor.
 Brennan joined the biological sciences faculty at Mount Holyoke College in 2015.
 In 2021, she received a CAREER Award from the National Science Foundation to study reproductive structures in snakes.
 In 2022, Brennan was elected as a Fellow of the American Association for the Advancement of Science for her contributions to biological sciences.